 NORTH CENTRAL REGION SUSTAINABLE AGRICULTURE RESEARCH AND EDUCATION PROGRAM (NCR-SARE)

-NCR-SARE Announces Professional Development Grant Program Award for Richard Warner
+NCR-SARE Announces Professional Development Grant Program Award for Leigh Adcock

-The North Central Region Sustainable Agriculture Research and Education Program (NCR-SARE) recently recommended that Richard Warner at Green Lands Blue Waters receive a $74,658 grant for the proposed project, "Integrating Continuous Living Cover into Farming Systems through Professional Development".
+The North Central Region Sustainable Agriculture Research and Education Program (NCR-SARE) recently recommended that Leigh Adcock at Women, Food and Agriculture Network receive a $61,054 grant for the proposed project, "Women Caring for the Land: Improving Conservation Outreach to Non-operator Female Farmland Owners".

 This year, NCR-SARE awarded more than $350,000 in Professional Development Program grants that support state professional development programs and competitive grants for training agricultural professionals.
 NCR-SARE Professional Development Program competitive grants emphasize training agricultural educators in extension, Natural Resources Conservation Service, private, and not-for-profit sectors, using farmers as educators and addressing emerging issues in the farm community.

 A complete list of the 2013 NCR-SARE Professional Development Grant Program projects selected for funding as well as copies of the project abstracts can be found online at http://www.northcentralsare.org/Grants/Recent-Grant-Projects.

 NCR-SARE is one of four regional offices that run the SARE program, a nationwide grants and education program to advance sustainable innovation to American agriculture.
 NCR-SARE administers each of its grant programs, each with specific priorities, audiences, and timelines.
 The focus for each of the NCR-SARE grant programs is on research and education.
 Funding considerations are made based on how well the applicant articulates the nature of the research and education components of their sustainable agriculture grant proposals.